NOAA-GSL/GitHubApprovals/README.md

 The current implementation is on our internal Kubernetes network.
 You can view the deployment on Rancher for those with access.

 ### Sample Deployment Workflow
-1. **Build Container**: Build the container with your GitHub repo and package tag: docker build . -t ghcr.io/noaa-gsl/githubapprovals/container_name-ghcr
+1. **Build Container**: Build the container with your GitHub repo and package tag: ```docker build . -t ghcr.io/noaa-gsl/githubapprovals/container_name-ghcr```
-2. **Push Container to GitHub**: Push the new tagged container to your repo: docker push ghcr.io/noaa-gsl/githubapprovals/container_name-ghcr:latest
+2. **Push Container to GitHub**: Push the new tagged container to your repo: ```docker push ghcr.io/noaa-gsl/githubapprovals/container_name-ghcr:latest```
-3. **Redeploy Container in Kubernetes**: This last step is handles via CLI or Rancher depending on preferences and current setup of your Kubernetes network at GSL.
+3. **Redeploy Container in Kubernetes**: This last step is handled via CLI or Rancher depending on preferences and current setup of your Kubernetes network at GSL.

 ### Database Models